 Wireless networking has been a massive boon for those organizations with employees constantly on the go.
-Whether they're
+Whether

 If your company has workers who rely on wireless networking, here are three tips to improve your wireless strategy -- especially if the company has multiple wireless locations.

 Tip #1.
 Consider a client-side DNS cache.
 When you're roaming, the biggest disadvantage isn't just that you're at the mercy of different ISPs, but also different public DNS servers.
 The one you use at work might be lightning-fast, but the one you use from home or on the road may be intolerably slow.
 Slow DNS translates to slow browsing, slow email, and slow everything else.

 To work around this problem, set up a DNS cache on the user's notebook computer.
 Such a program retains and asynchronously checks DNS entries for far longer than their usual lifetime.
 Since DNS entries for domain names rarely change, this works out well.
 Furthermore, it translates into a speed boost for wireless browsing, since it's one less lookup the computer needs to perform.
 One such cache is the freeware program, AnalogX's FastCache.

 Tip #2.
 Use a network profile switcher for multiple network setups.
 Windows is smart enough to recognize different wireless networks and allow you to connect to them individually, but it doesn't do the complete job.
 If at home a user has different mapped drives or other network resources than at work, putting them all in the same network profile may not be such a good idea -- they might possibly be in collision with each other.
 It gets worse if you travel between multiple job sites.